structr/meetdown/README.md

 # Meetdown

 Meetdown is a free, community-driven event and social network platform.
-Anyone can run their own instances, although there's a central instance hosted on https://meetdown.org which is free to use for anyone.
+Anyone can run their own instances, although there's a central instance hosted on https://meetdown.org which is free to use for everyone.

+Community-driven means that everyone can join the project and help make it better, e.g. by sending feature requests or even help development by creating pull requests.

+## About the name "Meetdown"

+The name "Meetdown" is just what came to my mind when I read about Meetup starting to charge for RSVPs.
+Everyone is invited to find a better name.
+Just open an issue in this repository and start a discussion.

 ## Features

 ### General

+- No ads
+- No user tracking
 - Self-registration with double-opt-in via e-mail
 - Login/logout with e-mail address and password
 - Browse groups and events